International Politics Summer School

 All enrolments are subject to OUDCE's Short Selective Course Terms and Conditions.

-A contract between OUDCE and a participant comes into being when a participant accepts an offer of a place on the summer school.
+A contract between OUDCE and a student comes into being when a student accepts an offer of a place on the summer school.

 • You have the right to cancel this contract at any time within 14 days, beginning on the day you accepted the offer.

-• Places cancelled at any time after the expiry of the 14-day period will not be entitled to any refund of the price paid for the summer school under any circumstances.
+• Places cancelled at any time after the expiry of the 14-day period will not be entitled to any refund of the fees paid for the summer school under any circumstances.

 OUDCE reserves the right to alter details of any course should illness or any other emergency prevent a tutor from teaching, and to cancel a course or seminar if exceptionally low enrolment would make it educationally unviable.